GMoncrieff/python-imspec-course/README.md

 ## Who is this course for?

 This course is designed for those who have some background in programming and/or knowledge of geospatial data.
 You should have experience with one of the following: R, ENVI, QGIS, ArcGIS, GEE.
 I will not talk about foundational geospatial concepts such as geo datatypes and projections.
 I will assume you know this.
-I will also assume you know some basis programming.
+I will also assume you know some basic programming.
 You do not need to have experience with Python.
 There is a intro notebook that will give you the necessary background.
 But if you already know some Python you can skip it.

 This is not a course on imaging spectroscopy.
-It is a general course on hangling large, high dimensional spatial data in Python.
+It is a general course on handling large, high dimensional spatial data in Python.
 I will skip over the details and nuances of imaging spectroscopy data and dive straight into analyses.
 A great course on the theory and analysis of imaging spectroscopy data in Python is [David Thompson's Imaging Spectroscopy Tutorial Materials on github](https://github.com/davidraythompson/istutor).
 The [EMIT data resources](https://github.com/nasa/EMIT-Data-Resources) repo also contains lots of very handy code for getting started that is applicable beyond just EMIT.

 ## Content